 Follow up on the company’s activities

-Also keep in contact with the recruiter after the job interview and keep yourself informed about future job openings at the company.
-You never know if your profile will qualify in future.
+It is wise to also keep in touch with the recruiter after the job interview and keep yourself informed about future job openings at the company.
+You never know if your profile will qualify in the future.

 Did you not get your dream job this time?
 Don’t worry.
 Make sure you convert the feedback immediately into action points.
 Get started and learn from every experience.
 This can make you stronger but it can also pull you into a downward spiral of doubt.